Sopel97/chess_pos_db/README.md

 # Building
 Currently only Windows is explicitly supported.
 Though the code is mostly standard compliant C++17 - there are only a few instances of non-portable code, most notably 64 bit file seek functions in External module.
 Not tested on systems other that Windows.

+Requires 64-bit builds to work as intended.
+May not compiler or have bugs on 32-bit builds.

 Compiles with Visual Studio 2019 MSVC Compiler (.sln included).